 Deep within the Sierra Estrella Mountains exists an old gold mine and rock house.
-There are some who believe it is Spanish in origin, dating to around 1740.
+Some believe it is Spanish in origin, dating to around 1740.
 The following information is from John Arthur at the sierraestrella website:

-If the little stone house was built early in the 18th century, then it is probably the third oldest standing structure built by the Spanish in Arizona, after the missions at Tumacacori, in a state of ruins, and San Xavier del Bac, still standing magnificently.
-That would probably make the little house probably the oldest non-religious building surviving from that era - and within a few miles of Phoenix.
+Suppose the little stone house was built early in the 18th century.
+In that case, it is probably the third oldest standing structure built by the Spanish in Arizona, after the missions at Tumacacori, in a state of ruins, and San Xavier del Bac, still standing magnificently.
+That would probably make the little house the oldest non-religious building surviving from that era - and within a few miles of Phoenix.
 Is it possible?
 Only in the Sierra Estrellas."

-Intrigued by this information, a group of Friends decided to attempt to locate this piece of Arizona history.
-Additional internet searching found reference to an old rock house ruin on the Estrellas western slope below Montezuma Head, the range's highest peak.
+Intrigued by this information, a group of Friends attempted to locate this piece of Arizona history.
+Additional internet searching found a reference to an old rock house ruin on the Estrellas western slope below Montezuma Head, the range's highest peak.
 We decided to first hike Quartz Peak, about 3 miles to the northwest as the crow flies.
-Quartz Peak is always a challenge, and is well written up elsewhere on HikeArizona.
+Quartz Peak is always a challenge and is well written up elsewhere on HikeArizona.
 After everyone completed the hike and ate lunch, our mine search began.

 The roads to the base of Montezuma Head are accessible by high clearance vehicle, but be prepared for new pinstripes!
 Additionally, one can drive further using a 4x4, but heck, we ARE hikers!

-Following the old path up the south side of the wash, one must pay close attention, as it fades in and out.
+Following the old path up the south side of the wash, one must pay close attention as it fades in and out.
 You can tell it's an old trail, but it's overgrown in places.
 Just keep working your way up the hill.
-The further you go, the more faint the trail becomes, leading to more questions; How much further is it?
+The further you go, the fainter the trail becomes, leading to more questions; How much further is it?
 Will we run out of daylight?
 Will the beer still be cold when we get back?

-Outside the stone house is the remains of an old water cistern, lined with rock.
-Yet further up the wash is the mine itself, tunneling straight down into the ground, located at 33.18123,-112.21182
+Outside the stone house are the remains of an old water cistern, lined with rock.
+Yet further up the wash is the mine itself, tunneling straight down into the ground, located at 33.18123,-112.21182.

-Does the stone house and mine date back into the 1700's or 1800's?
+Do the stone house and mine date back into the 1700s or 1800s?
 Who knows.
-Perhaps someday an expert from ASU will study the site.
+Perhaps someday, an expert from ASU will study the site.
 Until then, it will remain the Legend Of Don Joaquin's Lost Spanish Mine.